dorkru/Active-directory-attack-path-lab/README.md

 ## Impact

-Successful exploitation of misconfigurations allowed full domain compromise, demonstrationg the critical importance of proper Active Directory hardening.
+Successful exploitation of these misconfigurations allowed full domain compromise, demonstrating the critical importance of proper Active Directory hardening.

 ## Author